International vs. Expat Health Insurance: Coverage, Costs, Taxes

 • Experimental treatments

-• Injuries from extreme sports (unless the rider purchased)
+• Injuries from extreme sports (unless a rider is properly protected)

 • Treatment in countries under international sanctions